Everything You Need to Know about Life Insurance and Taxes

 Is Life Insurance Tax Deductible?

-In the vast majority of situations, life insurance premiums are not tax-deductible.
-An exception is if a life insurance policy is used as collateral for an investment loan.
-In this case, a portion of the premium may be deductible, but tread carefully here and seek professional advice.
+In the vast majority of cases, the answer to the question, “Are life insurance payments tax-deductible?” is no – life insurance premiums are NOT tax-deductible.
+An exception exists if a life insurance policy is used as collateral for an investment loan.
+In such instances, a portion of the premium may be deductible, but it’s crucial to tread carefully and seek professional advice.

 Individual Life Insurance Premiums and Taxes